Kaestner Delano Robertson

-Born in Kingston, Jamaica, Robertson began formal piano study at age four and organ at age eleven.
-A piano student of Rita Coore, he won several awards in Jamaica music festivals and became a Licentiate of the Royal Schools of Music in 1959 and a Fellow of the Trinity College in 1960.
-During this time he also made appearances on radio and TV.
-He served as chair of the piano department at the Jamaica School of Music before coming to AUC.
-Many of his former students now enjoy distinguished careers in music.
+He was fascinated by music in his earliest years and began formal piano study at age four with Carmen Falconer and by age eight was the pianist for services at the Rollington Town SDA church and other churches in the Kingston area.
+At age eleven he started lessons on organ.
+A piano student of Rita Core, he won several awards in Jamaican music festivals and became a Licentiate of the Royal Schools of Music in 1959 and a Fellow of the Trinity College in 1960.
+During this time, he also made appearances on radio and TV.

-In September 2011 Robertson presented a recital at the School of Music at the Edna Manley College in Jamaica as it celebrated its 50th anniversary.
-The recital featured the music of Bach (transcription by Busoni), Beethoven, and Chopin in the first half and music by Liszt in the last half.
-Robertson was both a student and teacher at the school while living in Jamaica and is regarded as one of their distinguished students.
+In September 2011 Kaestner was invited to present a recital at the School of Music at the Edna Manley College in Jamaica during its 50th anniversary.
+It was a distinct honor, for he had been both a student and teacher at the school and was regarded as one of their distinguished alumni and teachers.